fastify/fastify/docs/Serverless.md

 ### Attention Readers:

 > The Fastify framework is designed to make implementing a traditional HTTP/S server easy.
-Serverless environments requests differently than a standard HTTP/S server and they have different requirements.
+Serverless environments requests differ from a standard HTTP/S server and they have different requirements.
 Nevertheless, Fastify supports serverless environments directly or through adapter.
 Be sure to test your application thoroughly as those difference might emerge.